Hiking the Moqui Sand Caves Trail in Kanab, Utah

 Hiking the Moqui Sand Caves Trail

-The Moqui Sand Caves Trail begins at the west end of the parking lot, where it initially descends to a typically dry wash.
+The Moqui Sand Caves Trail begins at the far western end of the parking lot, where it initially descends into a typically dry wash that it will follow for most of the hike to the sandstone cliff at the end.

 Moqui Sand Caves Trailhead